philc/book-notes/business/better simpler strategy - felix oberholzer-gee.md

 ## Simpler, better (chap 1)

-* "As our strategic initiatives multiply, something unforeseen happens.
-In concentrating on all the trees, we lose sight of the forest."
 * "In this world, strategic planning becomes an annual ritual that feels bureaucratic and less than helpful in resolving critical issues."
-* "When no one knows when to say no, most ideas (brought forward by talented and ambitious employees) seem like good ideas.
-And when most ideas seem like good ideas, we end up in... hyperactivity."
 * Framework:
   * Value is the delta between a customer's willingness-to-pay (WTP) and the firm's willingness-to-sell (WTS)
   * (This framework seems overly simple.
-Most hard strategic questions center on risk, achieving a monopoly and locking out competition.)
+Most hard strategic questions center on risk, achieving a monopoly, and locking out competition.)
 * "Think value, not profit, and profit will follow."
 * "Value drivers are the criteria that make up WTP and WTS.
 They are the product and service attributes that are important to your customers."
-  * Strategy should focus on a small number of these, and make them explicit.
+  * Strategy should focus on a small number of these value drivers, and make them explicit.
 * "Accomplished strategists are comfortable promoting only a few value drivers and withholding resources from many others.
 How did Paul Buchheit, Gmail's lead developer, express this idea?
 'If your product is great, it doesn't need to be good.'"